USS Wayne: Decommission

 Making port at New Orleans on the 11th, Wayne later shifted to Mobile and thence moved to her building site at the Gulf Shipbuilding Corporation where she was decommissioned on 16 March 1946.
 Her name was struck from the Navy List on 17 April 1946, and, on 1 August of the same year, she was transferred to the War Shipping Administration.

 Decorations

 Wayne (APA-54) received seven battle stars for her World War II service.

 Commercial service

 The ship was purchased by the Waterman Steamship Corporation, of Mobile, Alabama, on 24 February 1947 and renamed Beauregard.
-The ship was then was transferred to Waterman Airlines, Inc. 5 May 1949 and then to Pan Atlantic Steamship Corporation in May 1954.
+The ship was then transferred to Waterman Airlines, Inc. 5 May 1949 and then to Pan Atlantic Steamship Corporation in May 1954.
 Beauregard was sold back to Waterman Steamship Corporation in April 1956 and then, in March 1958, sold to the Wilmington, Delaware-based Beauregard, Inc. and converted to a van ship.
 On 16 November 1964 Beauregard was sold to Litton Industries Leasing Corporation and again, on 28 February 1975, to the Reynolds Leasing Corporation.
 Beauregard was scrapped after sale to Lien Hung Steel Enterprise Co. at Kaohsiung, Taiwan on 4 May 1977.